Business Insider Is Hiring A Research Analyst For Our Paid Research Service

 This role offers a unique opportunity to straddle the journalism and business/consulting worlds.
 It would be an excellent way to sharpen your skills before business school, or launching a career in digital media, research, or business journalism.

-If interested, please email a short cover letter, writing samples, and address resume to the attention of Editorial Director Marcelo Ballvé ([email protected]).
+If interested, please email a short cover letter, writing samples, and resume to Marcelo Ballvé ([email protected]).
 Thank you in advance.

 Business Insider Emails & Alerts